rossoj85/react-ada-keyboard-accessible-datepicker/readme.md

 History
+v1.2.1
+* Fixes bug that causes DOM propagation on go to next year and go to previous year buttons.

 v1.2.0
 * input box now calculates latest day of each month and throws error if entered date is beyond that